2IT-Utvikling-2024-2025/Luz_skoleOppgaver24-25/README.md

-this is a website for anime and manga fans
+this is a website for Hazbin hotel fans
 This is used for training like git, git html, css,